eda-ricercatore/gulyas-scripts/notes/python.md

 Use the **\_\_doc\_\_** attribute of modules, classes, and functions to access
 	docstrings \cite[Chapter 8, pp. 209]{Alchin2010}.

+Place documentation strings, or docstrings, at the start of each function, class,
+	and package
+	\cite[Chapter 6, section on "Documentation Strings," pp. 113]{Beazley2009}.

 Guidelines on what to include in docstrings \cite[Chapter 8, pp. 209]{Alchin2010}:
 + "Describe the function[/method]"
 + "Explain the arguments"
 + "Don't forget the return value"
 + "Include any expected exceptions" \cite[Chapter 8, pp. 210]{Alchin2010}

 Endeavor to provide additional documentation for the following
 	\cite[Chapter 8, pp. 210]{Alchin2010}:
 + Information about the installation, configuration, and execution of the software.
 + Tutorials on how to use the software.
 + "Reference documents"

 \cite[Chapter 2, pp. 16]{Hall2009b} suggests the following *Python* docstring to
 	provide built-in documentation for the *Python* software: